Jones-Hill House

+A multi-phase, $196 million renovation commenced in 2015 to transform the capacity 14,956-seat basketball arena into a 356000 sqft sports and academic complex that includes an indoor practice facility and operations center for the university's football program, a sports science and sports medical research center, and an incubator for entrepreneurs.

 The Jones-Hill House, the indoor practice facility and operations center for the Maryland Terrapins football team (Big Ten Conference), opened in 2017.
-Though the facility is primarily used for football, it was also used for training by the school's men's and women's lacrosse teams The second phase of renovation, which began in late-2017, includes the construction of a 196000 sqft addition to the complex.
-This new structure will also include a space for the school’s Academy for Innovation and Entrepreneurship and the Center for Sports Medicine, Health and Human Performance, a sports medicine education, investigation and clinical care center operated in partnership with the University of Maryland, Baltimore.
+Though the facility is primarily used for football, it was also used for training by the men's and women's lacrosse teams The second phase of renovation, which began in late-2017, includes the construction of a 196000 sqft addition to the complex.
+This new structure will also include a space for the Academy for Innovation and Entrepreneurship and the Center for Sports Medicine, Health and Human Performance, a sports medicine education, investigation and clinical care center operated in partnership with the University of Maryland, Baltimore.

 Jones-Hill House

 Jones-Hill House, the 160000 sqft indoor practice facility, opened in August 2017 and features a full-length, 100-yard-long FieldTurf football field with a goal post at each end surrounded by an elevated concourse.
 With a nearly 90 ft height clearance from the field to the center of the roof, the facility ranks among the highest headrooms in any NCAA practice facility.
 When completed, the facility will include two full-length outdoor football practice fields, locker rooms, a 26000 sqft strength and conditioning center, hydrotherapy and other training facilities, a 180-seat theater-style team meeting room, position meeting rooms, a 230-seat cafeteria, recruiting lounge, and staff offices for the university's football program.
 A tunnel will connect the Cole Field House Performance Center to Capital One Field at SECU Stadium.